Anatomy of a polished diamond (facet nomenclature).

 Excellent – Absence or minute flaws that are hard to find under 10X.

 Very Good – Minor symmetry flaws that can be detected in the face up view under 10X.

 Good – Noticeable features can be seen under 10X magnification.
 Visual appearance may be affected.

 Fair – Obvious symmetry problems can be seen under 10X.
 Visual appearance is affected.

 Poor – Prominent issues that can be seen even without magnification.
 Visual appearance is severely affected.

 Unlike cut proportions like table % and depth %, symmetry/polish grades have lesser impact on the diamond’s visual appearance.
-In fact, the differences between a “very good” and “excellent” symmetry grade is not readily seen to the naked eyes.
+In fact, the differences between a “very good” and “excellent” symmetry grade are not readily seen by the naked eyes.

 If you are only given a choice between having better polish/symmetry or better cut proportions, I would recommend going for the latter option (especially if you are choosing fancy cuts).

 Speaking from personal experience, I know it is easy to become overly zealous about a diamond’s polish/symmetry.
 I had also received many emails from readers who get too caught up with grade obsession and that’s something I want to address.

 On the next page, I want to go in-depth about how symmetry can impact cut quality and highlight when it might become a cause of concern for you.